swcarpentry/website/_posts/2017/10/2017-10-30-schneider-fave.md

 OpenRefine is the gateway to my deeper understanding of eagle-i, and has led the way to new uses of the data for assessment of facility use and resource discoverability.

--- Juliane Schneider, Lead Data Curator, Harvard Catalys/eagle-i, based in Chicago.
+-- Juliane Schneider, Lead Data Curator, Harvard Catalyst, based in Chicago.

 Have a favorite tool of your own?
 [Please tell us about it](https://docs.google.com/forms/d/e/1FAIpQLSeiu5NzJsLxYueaQrNn_qKbaa5JR2Sz12CeCRyedKQxwb54Dw/viewform)!